“_________”

 I think that’s something where the stem of the idea was always there.
 How do I figure out a way to really push an out-of-home experience and almost bring a museum-esque quality to a public space within New York?
 It’s a matter of everything falling into place.
 It was the right artist, it was the right time, it just felt significant.
 As a producer, you’re always thinking about the medium and the platform and what new and interesting ways you can experiment with it, but the story, the moment just have to come together and feel like it’s the right time.

-As long as were talking about subways, I saw this photo online of a Spotify ad in the New York City subway system featuring Halsey.
-Its a pretty generic-looking subway station, you can't immediately tell which stop it is.
+As long as we’re talking about subways, I saw this photo online of a Spotify ad in the New York City subway system featuring Halsey.
+It’s a pretty generic-looking subway station, you can't immediately tell which stop it is.
 And I was wondering, did you happen to put that ad up at the Halsey St. station on the L line?
 That was my stop.
 It's never looked that clean.

 I’d have to see what image you’re referencing, but we always make sure to personalize every creative execution to maintain relevancy.